ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 }
 ~~~

-The value of `m` is equal to the length of the `IssuanceMessage` vector
+The value of `m` is equal to the length of the `IssuanceRequest` vector
-sent by the Client.
+sent by the client.

 ### RedemptionToken {#pp-redemption-token}